 The Board will make a preliminary consideration of the relevance and practical importance of the outlined program.
 If approved in principle, the applicant will be invited to submit a complete Application (maximum 16 pages + relevant attachments).

-Application deadline is 1 April.
+Application deadline is 1 April each year.

 A reply with feedback and outcome should normally be expected within eight weeks from the application deadline.